fergd/fergdblog/_posts/2017-06-25-2015-Ford-Transit-Connect-Review.md

 ### Power
 I love that it has a 4 cylinder...but it’s not quite plucky enough.
 If you’re just tooling about, it’s fine, and once up to highway speeds, it’s perfect.
 The thing hums right along.
 But you often need to put your foot down, and when you do, the best you get is a louder noise, but not much else.
 I feel if they could have squeezed a mere 10 more horses out of the engine, it would feel just right.

+#### Update 8/2017
+I've since learned how to best use Sport Mode and Select Shift features, and I have to say, the Sport Mode does make up a bit for the lack of power.
+As one would expect, choosing Sport Mode means the Transit shifts at higher revs, and does a pretty decent job of predicting my throttle use.
+This has essentially taken care of my on-ramp woes, but I stand by my desire for a slightly more powerful engine.

+The Select Shift feature is extremely handy in the mountains.
+If you find yourself traversing a steep descent, pop this bad boy in first, and let the drive train do the rest.
+In first, downhill, the vehicle will stay at a tame 15 - 18mph.
+Second gear lets you maintain around 25mph.
+I have used this feature descending both Pikes Peak and Mount Evans, and have rarely felt more secure that my transportation is keeping me safe, and my brakes happy.

 ### Sun Visors * Shakes fist *
 <figure>
 <img src="https://i.giphy.com/media/HihTAdVMgLiTu/giphy.webp" alt="">